dhassaine/reduxless/README.md

   - [`<Match>, <Link>`](https://dhassaine.github.io/reduxless/router) for the navigational components.
   - [`selectorMemoizer(selectors, projectionFunction)`](https://dhassaine.github.io/reduxless/selector-memoizer) for improving rendering performance by wrapping your selectors with a memoizer.

+# Differences to Redux
+The state is not one nested object but multiple objects.
+This means libraries like reselect won't work as expected.
+Redux is expected to be given a new object for each reducer.
+Libraries like immutable can help with making modifications to the state as efficient as possible, but ultimately recreating an object with many properties just to get a new reference is expensive.
 ## Change Log
 This project follows [semantic versioning](http://semver.org/)
 ## LICENSE